GuilhermeAumo/aumogpt-ufes/oumi/readme.md

 ]
 ```

+In our case, we created the dataset like [this](https://github.com/GuilhermeAumo/aumogpt-ufes/blob/main/datasets/AUMOGPT-dataset-final.json), and created the datasets used using the [python script](https://github.com/GuilhermeAumo/aumogpt-ufes/blob/main/generate_finetuning_dataset.py) `python3 generate_finetuning_dataset.py` to match the json format above.

 2. Configure a .yml config file like the ones in this folder.

 3. Run (For Single GPU)`oumi train -c <your-config.yml>`, comment `output_adapter_name: "aumoai/llama3.2-3B-qlora-oumi-aumogpt-adapter"` on the present YAML in this case